PostHog/posthog.com/contents/tutorials/monitor-aws-bedrock-calls.md

 ## 4. Create insights

 Now that we're capturing events, we can create [insights](/docs/product-analytics/insights) in PostHog to visualize our data.
-Below are five examples of useful metrics to track:
+Below are five examples of useful metrics to track.
+Each of these starts by going to the [Product analytics tab](https://us.posthog.com/insights) and clicking **+ New insight**.

-### a.
-Generation count
+### Generation count

 **What it is:** The total number of successful requests to your model.